Hi hey hello this is a live journal post from 9/2005 when I was a few weeks pregnant & craving meat, old political pins, & OJ Simpson stuff.

 I walked home with a smile, finally knowing the kind of woman whose wrinkled skin I strive to grow into, and feeling good about winning another challenge.
 For the casual observer, Henry and I appeared to be exchanging loving glances and coy smiles and smirks, like we were in love or something equally as far-fetched, when really we were enveloped in a WTF cloud and growing delirious off the wacky fumes.
 What the hell, it counts.
 I think I was mean to Henry again as soon as we walked through the front door, but the statute of limitations had expired by that point.

-I hope Henry shrivels into this brand of mentally-razzed prune.
 I can already adoringly picture him waxing nostalgic about the days when he fought in a fake war with the Air Force.
 But people will probably think all of his talk about the Thai prostitutes is the part that’s made up.
 Only we’ll know the truth.

 Most of you guys that read this thing know me from LiveJournal.
 Remember my icons?
 Motherfucker, do I miss them.
 I wish I could use them on here.